The History of Engineer Boots with John Lofgren

 “They’re as Americana as the 5 pocket jean,” According to Lofgren.
 “Engineer boots were originally developed for men in the railroad industry.
 The tall shafts helped protect a fireman’s (the guy that shoveled coal into the engine) legs from rocks of coal, hot embers and the sharp edge of a shovel.”

-Original Sears advertisements for Engineer style boots.
+Original Sears advertisements for engineer-style boots.

-During World War II, engineer boots dropped out of favor as manufacturers went back to making lace-up combat boots.
+During World War II, engineer boots dropped out of favor as manufacturers went back to producing lace-up combat boots.
 But as the 50s approached, the boots came back and saw a boom in popularity.

 Many veterans came back from the war and formed motorcycle clubs.
 For many of these enthusiasts, the engineer became the boot of choice.
-It didn’t have anything that could get caught in the many moving parts of the bike, were comfortable, and provided a modicum of protection.
+It didn’t have anything that could get caught in the many moving parts of the bike, was comfortable, and provided a modicum of protection.
 Most of all, they simply looked transgressive.
-Paired with a leather jacket, some raw denim and a tee shirt, the look could weather any cultural change.
+Paired with a leather jacket, some raw denim, and a tee shirt, the look could weather any cultural change.

-Movie star rebels such as James Dean and Marlon Brando were ubiquitously idolized by teenagers, who subsequently copied Dean’s look seen in movies like “Rebel Without a Cause”.
-For department stores like Sears, the engineer boots were a staple in their catalogs from the 1950’s through the 1970’s.
+Movie star rebels such as James Dean and Marlon Brando were ubiquitously idolized by teenagers, who subsequently copied Dean’s look seen in movies like Rebel Without a Cause.
+For department stores like Sears, the engineer boots were a staple in their catalogs from the 1950s through the 1970s.
 For many a small-time delinquent or motorcycle enthusiast, this would be the only way to get their hands on a pair, depending on where they lived.

 “Engineer boots transcend fashion,” As Lofgren puts it, “Fashionable people will always rediscover them every few years and thus the boot has a moment in the conscious of the mainstream every now and then.
 But for those who care more for a traditional look they’ll always remain in style.”